-I am a geoscientist whose research integrates original field observations with laboratory data sets in order to further understanding of global change through time.
-My research group develops data from sequences of volcanic and sedimentary rocks where information can be extracted about the positioning of the continents, the evolution of the magnetic field, shifting dynamics of the carbon cycle and large changes in climate.
+Prof. Swanson-Hysell is a geoscientist whose research integrates original field observations with laboratory data sets in order to further understanding of global change through time.
+His research group develops data from sequences of volcanic and sedimentary rocks where information can be extracted about the positioning of the continents, the evolution of the magnetic field, shifting dynamics of the carbon cycle and large changes in climate.

 Research Expertise and Interest